 Here’s 4 reasons why you might be data modelling.

-1. If you are data modelling because a consultant said you needed a data model, stop now.
+1. You are data modelling because a consultant said you needed a data model, stop now.

-2. If you are data modelling because you have some people who are keen to do some data modelling, proceed with caution.
+2. You are data modelling because you have some people who are keen to do some data modelling, proceed with caution.

-3. If you are data modelling because you are embarking on business / IT project in an important area of your business, carry on.
+3. You are data modelling because you are embarking on business / IT project in an important area of your business, carry on.

-4. Or if you are aware of serious data quality issues that you intend to resolve with insight gained from the data models.
+4. You are aware of serious data quality issues that you intend to resolve with insight gained from the data models.
 Go for it.

 For data modelling to be practical and useful it needs to focus on something clearly defined, and fairly narrow in scope.
 It is possible to model an entire organisation with reasonably modest effort but only to a high level.